A green salad with chopped Gotu kola and freshly scraped coconut gives you one of the healthiest salads in Sri Lankan cuisine.

 Make sure to check the leaves, are freshly picked and the leaves are clear of dark spots.

 When buying prepacked Gotu kola.

-Make sure to check the expiry day and packed day, the state of the leaves, if they have even a slight tinge of brown, do not buy.
+Make sure to check the expiry day and packed day, and the state of the leaves, if they have even a slight tinge of brown, do not buy.

 Substitute for Pennywort.